sybilhoangRG/support.balsamiq.com/content/misc/webdemo.md

 * * *

-## What Can I Use to Try Out Your Product Instead?
+## What Can I Use to Try out Your Product Instead?

 Balsamiq Cloud comes with a 30 day free trial (just like [all our products](https://support.balsamiq.com/sales/evaluate/)).
 It is fully functional so you'll get the chance to explore the whole package.
 See our Cloud documentation [here](https://docs.balsamiq.com/cloud/) for more details.

 * * *

-## How Do I Import My Existing File(s) in Balsamiq Cloud?
+## How Do I Import My Existing File(S) in Balsamiq Cloud?

 {{% alert info %}}**Note:** These steps assume that you already have an existing Balsamiq Cloud account and [Space](https://docs.balsamiq.com/cloud/spaces/).
 If you don’t already have one, make sure to check out the [Quick Start Guide](https://docs.balsamiq.com/cloud/intro/#quick-start-guide) to get started on your project.{{% /alert %}}